-A Long-extended Party presents the The Mirkwood Falconers.
-A short story featuring new player cards in The Aldburg Plot, the upcoming fan-created Adventure Pack in the Oaths of the Rohirrim cycle.
+A Long-extended Party presents The Mirkwood Falconers, a short story featuring new player cards in The Aldburg Plot, the upcoming fan-created Adventure Pack in the Oaths of the Rohirrim cycle.
 Written by John Leo, ALeP Lead Storyteller.
 Design notes written by Seastan, ALeP Lead Player Card Designer.

 Have you been looking for a way to support ALeP?
 We don’t accept any money directly, but you can help commission art through this Patreon run by Seastan.
 Supporters of this Patreon get access to full resolution images of brand new art commissions, most of which will get turned into ALeP cards!

 Lanwyn whistled.
 “Come on, Widfast.
 ‘Tis not far now.”
 She bent to squeeze under the diagonal of a fallen tree, and her cousin followed.

 The clearing was good for coney hunting, and Lanwyn clambered onto a strong, low branch to nock her bow.
 Before her stretched an acre of misty ground, the loamy soil grown over with creeper vines and dismal, thorny thrush.
 She scanned the clearing.
 Here a toad squeezing into a mud-hole, there a rabbit sniffing the air.
 At the base of the tree, Widfast sat cross-legged, chattering quietly with a ruby-colored newt.

 The girls were young, not yet fifteen, though they seemed still and comfortable amid the vines and dirt and strange music of the woods.

 “The newt says the forest is getting darker,” said Widfast.
 “Foul things creeping up from the south.
 He said it’s not long before he’ll have to leave.”